Rhetoric and Composition (RC 1000)

 Curriculum: Students will be introduced to the basic concepts of finding and evaluating information sources and documenting them.

-The Rhetoric and Composition Library Instruction Curriculum addresses the Information Literacy Goals for Appalachian Students, the gateway skills as outlined by the University’s Vertical Writing Model and is aligned with the University’s General Education Program Goals.
+The Rhetoric and Composition Library Instruction Curriculum addresses the Information Literacy Goals for Appalachian Students, the gateway skills as outlined by the University’s Vertical Writing Curriculum and is aligned with the University’s General Education Program Goals.

 When should I schedule a library instruction session?